YousefK14/Personal-Training-Form/README.md

 # Personal Training Survey Form

 This web-based form simplifies user data collection and fitness preference gathering for personal training services.
+This project is part of the FreeCodeCamp curriculum.

 ## Features